matiasraisanen/food-fight/README.md

 It is hosted on AWS as a static website on an S3 Bucket.

+## CI/CD

+The application has an automated CI/CD-pipeline using [Github actions](https://github.com/features/actions).

+Every tagged release on Github will launch a [deployment](./.github/workflows/deploy.yaml).
+The pipeline can also be run manually, using a workflow dispatch.

 ## How it works?

 - On the front end, the user will type a food into a search box and press "submit".